New Facilities at Penn Presbyterian Medical Center

-Penn Presbyterian Medical Center proudly announces the plans for two new buildings on the hospital's campus: Penn Medicine University City and the Pavilion for Advanced Care.
-Construction began in September 2012 on Penn Medicine University City and will be complete by August 2014.
+Penn Presbyterian Medical Center is pleased to announce two new buildings on the hospital's campus: Penn Medicine University City and the Pavilion for Advanced Care.
+We are also excited to inform you about the concourse in the works.

 Penn Medicine University City

-Renovations will upgrade the capacity and efficiency of the emergency and radiology departments.
-In addition to added emergency bay capacity, a new state-of-the art trauma resuscitation area will be dedicated to the evaluation and stabilization of critically injured patients.
-The project will also facilitate improvements in centralized patient flow and newly designed treatment spaces for the Radiology and Preoperative Services areas.
+The renovations that have been made upgrade the capacity and efficiency of the emergency and radiology departments.
+In addition to added emergency bay capacity, there is a new state-of-the art trauma resuscitation area dedicated to the evaluation and stabilization of critically injured patients.
+We have also improved centralized patient flow and newly designed treatment spaces for the Radiology and Preoperative Services areas.

-Finally, a new concourse will be created which will extend from the main lobby in Myrin Circle through the heart of the hospital, terminating at 38th Street.
-The concourse will provide a location for family, patients, and staff to gather and provide an exceptional thoroughfare for way finding.
-Additionally, the exterior of the PPMC campus will feature a landscaped green space in the 38th Street courtyard to provide an additional aesthetic element to the PPMC campus and the surrounding community.
+We are in the process of creating a new concourse that will extend from the main lobby in Myrin Circle through the heart of the hospital, ending at 38th Street.
+The concourse will provide a location for family, patients and staff to gather and more quickly and easily navigate the campus.
+Additionally, the exterior of the PPMC campus will feature a landscaped green space in the 38th Street courtyard to provide an aesthetic element to the PPMC campus and the surrounding community.

 The hospital has grown tremendously since its opening more than a century ago.
-This multi-year project will provide the PPMC campus with the facilities and clinical programs to better serve Philadelphia and adjoining communities as a tertiary center, while significantly increasing Penn Medicine's overall capacity.
+This multi-year project has provided the PPMC campus with the facilities and clinical programs to better serve Philadelphia and adjoining communities as a tertiary center, while significantly increasing Penn Medicine's overall capacity.